2pro12342/2pro-s-extension-gallery/README.md

 ## Note
 - If extension is corrupted or doesn't load, (optional: Save) refresh the page.
 - Guides for Extensions are Coming Soon/Being worked on.

+## How to Use
+1: Go to PenguinMod or TurboWarp
+2: Click “Add Extension” → “Custom Extension” → “Load from URL or Code”.
+(File: Click "Load from File" instead of “Load from URL or Code”)
+3: Paste this entire code block in and click Add.

 ## Table of Contents